If you made any changes in Pure these will be visible here soon.

 The EVER measure and exploring interactions between language and emotional difficulties

-Myself and Dr Jenny Freed, have been exploring how to measure the development of language of emotion across childhood.
+In collaboration with Dr Jenny Freed, we are exploring how to measure the development of language of emotion across childhood.
 Developing the EVER measure will allow direct assessment of the emergence of emotion vocabulary in children aged between 5 and 13 years.
 Leading to a full trial of the measure for clinical application.

 The SPAACE project: Speech Perception by Autistic Adults in Complex Environments

-This is a rolling set of co-production projects aiming to shed light on autism-related differences in speech perception.
-This work, with autism@manchester’s George Hanks, Dr George Bendo and Dr Emma Gowan as well as Audiology’s Dr Hannah Guest and Professor Chris Plack, is building towards developing discrete listening tasks and researching speech perception based on autistic insights.
-In related work an STP Master’s student is exploring self-help strategies employed by autistic adults to improve speech perception, with the aim of developing clinical resources on this theme.
+This is a rolling set of co-produced projects aiming to shed light on autism-related differences in speech perception.
+This work, with autism@manchester’s George Hanks, Dr George Bendo and Dr Emma Gowan as well as Audiology’s Dr Hannah Guest and Professor Chris Plack, is building understanding of discrete listening differences and speech perception based on autistic insights.
+In related work from our STP Master’s student, we have also expanded our understanding of self-help strategies employed by autistic adults to improve speech perception.
+This is being developed into public facing materials to support clinicians and other autistic adults.

 Overview